Powerslave

 1. Aces High (4:31)

-2. 2 Minutes to Midnight (6:01)
+2. 2 Minutes To Midnight (6:01)

 3. Losfer Words (Big 'Orra) (4:17)

-4. Flash of the Blade (4:07)
+4. Flash Of The Blade (4:07)

 5. The Duellists (6:09)

-6. Back in the Village (5:05)
+6. Back In The Village (5:05)

 7. Powerslave (7:13)

-8. Rime of the Ancient Mariner (13:41)
+8. Rime Of The Ancient Mariner (13:41)

-Total Time: 51:08
+Total Time 51:08

 Line-up/Musicians

-- Bruce Dickinson / lead vocals
+- Bruce Dickinson / vocals

 - Dave Murray / guitar

-- Adrian Smith / guitar, backing vocals
+- Adrian Smith / guitar, vocals

-- Steve Harris / bass, backing vocals
+- Steve Harris / bass, vocals

 - Nicko McBrain / drums